-On earth, he trembling, lived in guilt and fears Of thy avenging hand, and when at length, To his appalled soul thy form appears, A glimpse disarms him of an infant's strength.
+On earth, he trembling lived in guilt and fears Of thy avenging hand, and when at length To his appalled soul the form appears, A glimpse disarms him of an infant's strength.

-BEAUCHAMP'S CONFESSION.

-His coward heart did faint e're yet thy hand,

-Had pointed to his breast the poisoned steel,

-On tip-toe rising then I see thee stand,

-Then bursts thy wrath as bursts Jove's rengeful thunder peal.
+His coward heart did faint ere yet the hand Had pointed to his breast the poisoned steel; On tiptoe rising there I see thee stand, [peal.
+Then bursts thy wrath, as bursts Jove's thunder

-'And perished by that stoke the vilest heart,
+And perished by that stroke the vilest heart

-That ever human blood did animate.
+That ever human blood did animate,

 And having finished well thy noble part,

-Content we'll meet the mystic will of fate,
+Content we'll meet the mystic will of fate.

-Verses addressed by Mrs. Ann Beauchamp, a few hours before their death.
+[Verses addressed by Mrs. Ann Beauchamp to her husband, a few hours before their death.]

-Lord of my bosom's love to thee,

-To thee I pour this tribute of my parting breath,

-Thy worth, thy honor and thy love shall be,

-My soul's sweet theme 'till I am cold in death
+Lord of my bosom's love, to thee;- To thee I pour this tribute of my parting breath; Thy worth, thy honor, and thy love shall be My soul's sweet theme 'till I am cold in death.

 Hard is thy fate and dark the ways

-Of Him whose will decrees thy bright career, Should end in cruel death, ere half thy days
+Of Him whose will decrees thy bright career

+Should end in cruel death, ere half thy days

-Were numbered; losing all life's prospect dear.
+Were numbered, losing all life's prospects dear.

-Thy soul was brave; at honor's call,
+Thy soul was brave; at honor's call

-Thy life-blood flowed free as the air of Heaven!
+Thy life blood flowed free as the air of Heaven,

-Thy stern decree a coward fiend should fall, w
+Thy stern decree a coward fiend should fall,

-His heart was pierced as with a peal of thunder river.
+His heart was pierced, as with a peal of thunder riven.

-Stern was thy purpose; fate obey'a
+Stern was thy purpose; fate obeyed